 A common way for hackers to enter your website is by gaining access to login credentials.
 Passwords and usernames are always at risk of falling in the wrong hands, so it’s important that your web development team is able to secure these.
 For this, make sure everyone uses unique and complicated passwords.
 Content management systems such as WordPress require passwords to include mixed-case letters, numbers, and special symbols.

 It’s also important to avoid storing passwords in the browser or a physical item such as a sticky note.
-You can always use a password management app to help you autofill password fields and share login information with other members of your team securely.
+You can always use a password management solution to help you autofill password fields and share login information with other members of your team securely.
 Strict gatekeeping is also crucial to protecting the backend from unauthorized access.
 The only people who should have administrator access include you and members of your web development team.
 Limiting high-level access to only a few people in your team should prevent costly breaches that do not hurt your reputation but also affect your customers directly.

 Use the Right Plugins